 It is still the most expensive material (by weight) known to man

 The only human contribution to a diamond’s beauty is a well-executed Cut.
-Hence the importance of cut quality to a diamond’s value.
+Hence the importance of the Cut to a diamond’s value.

 Diamonds need to be polished and thoroughly cleaned before they are ready to be set in jewellery